Charles Donald

 Tom Cooper joined UK Government Investments in October 2017.

-Tom was most recently Global Co-Chairman of M&A at Deutsche Bank where he worked from 2009 – 2017.
+Prior to joining UKGI he was Global Co-Chairman of M&A at Deutsche Bank where he worked from 2009 – 2017.
 He started his career at KMPG and was at UBS Investment Bank for 21 years where his various roles included Head of European M&A.

 Siobhan Duffy